 The Othered Woman: How White Feminism Harms Muslim Women is a contemporary collection of essays that expose the harm which the white feminist movement has inflicted, and continues to inflict, upon Muslim women worldwide.

-The Othered Woman is the book Ezaydi wishes her younger self could have turned to, to dispel the myths of how Muslim women are oppressed and who by.
-It shows that these myths translate into very real harm at state level in the UK and globally, and showcases the many intersectional feminists fighting for liberation in their own way.
+The Othered Woman is the book Ezaydi wishes her younger self could have turned to.
+It challenges the myths of how Muslim women are oppressed and who by, and shows that these myths translate into very real harm both in Britain and around the world, showcasing the voices of intersectional feminists who are fighting for liberation on their own terms.
 Accessible and compelling, this is urgent reading for anyone who considers themselves a feminist.

 The Othered Woman was also listed as one of Dazed’s most-anticipated political reads.